 [Written by MAL Rewrite]

 Volume 8: Pandora Hearts (pilot)

-Pandora Hearts was published in English by Yen Press from December 15, 2009 to March 22, 2016; in German by Carlsen Manga from March 18, 2011 to June 2016; in Polish by Waneko from October 1, 2012 to July 28, 2016; in Italian by Star Comics from November 3, 2012 to March 2, 2016; and in French by Ki Oon from July 1, 2010 to April 14, 2016.
+Pandora Hearts was published in English by Yen Press from December 15, 2009 to March 22, 2016, and again in 12 omnibus volumes in a complete box set titled PandoraBox on November 21, 2017.
+It was also published in French by Ki Oon from July 1, 2010 to April 14, 2016; in German by Carlsen Manga from March 18, 2011 to June 2016; in Spanish by Norma Editorial from March 23, 2012 to June 23, 2016; in Polish by Waneko from October 1, 2012 to July 28, 2016; and in Italian by Star Comics from November 3, 2012 to March 2, 2016.

 This is my first time ever writing a manga review, so please bare with me.

 I want to start saying that this manga may not be the easiest reading; the plot is like a puzzle, at first you get to see the big picture, but without getting into the details, you won't reach the end result.
 I must say that this may be my favorite part about the series, each little detail is relevant either for the main plot or to get some character development and that enriches the story more and more every time you read.
 There's actually no time to get bored because everything

 The characters development here it's delightful as no one ends the same way they started, they go back and forth in their own individual worlds.
 The premise here is that there's not one only way to act, but actually a wide range of options where everyone can go at their own pace, and that makes possible for us readers to experience first hand the emotions/thinking that made a character the way they're at the moment or why they decided to change in some point.